programminghistorian/jekyll/index.md

 The project is grateful for past support by the Network in Canadian History & Environment ([NiCHE](http://niche-canada.org/)), and for hosting support from the Roy Rosenzweig Centre for New Media ([RRCHNM](http://chnm.gmu.edu/)).
 If you would like to provide financial support to help the project grow, please contact one of the [Editorial Board members](http://programminghistorian.org/project-team).

+## Add us to your Library Catalogue

 This project is our attempt to demonstrate what open access academic publishing can and should be.
 Please tell your librarian to include the project in your library catalogue.

+_The Programming Historian_ has a [listing in WorldCat](http://www.worldcat.org/title/programming-historian/oclc/951537099) (with thanks to the [University of Purdue library](http://purdue-primo-prod.hosted.exlibrisgroup.com/primo_library/libweb/action/dlDisplay.do?vid=PURDUE&search_scope=everything&docId=PURDUE_ALMA51671812890001081&fn=permalink) and Amanda Visconti) and is indexed by the [Directory of Open Access Journals](https://doaj.org/toc/2397-2068).

 ## Contact